Deputy Director of Sustainability

 Anika Jesi joins the Sustainability Program as a Senior Transportation Planner working primarily on policies and processes to help integrate active transportation into the Department and allow for the development of more bicycle and pedestrian facilities on the State Highway System.
 Prior to joining the Sustainability team, Anika was in the Smart Mobility & Active Transportation branch in the Division of Transportation Planning, where she worked on projects such as development of a Smart Mobility How-to Guide and Complete Streets implementation.
 Originally, Anika hails from San Francisco where she began her career at the Metropolitan Transportation Commission managing the Freeway Service Patrol program.
 Outside of work, Anika serves as a Commissioner on the Sacramento Active Transportation Commission and as Vice President of her local neighborhood association.
 In her free time, she enjoys gardening, house projects, tennis, and hanging out with her husband and cat.
 Anika holds a Bachelor of Arts in Environmental Studies & Urban Sustainability from Seattle University.

-Ali Doerr is a Transportation Planner in the Sustainability Program.
+Ali Doerr Westbrook is as Associate Transportation Planner in the Sustainability Program.
 Ali staffs the California Walk Bike Technical Advisory Committee, Complete Streets Center of Excellence and a variety of other projects related to the mitigation of greenhouse gas emissions within the Department.

 Prior to joining the Sustainability Program Ali worked in the Climate Change Branch at Caltrans and oversaw the Adaptation Planning Grant Program.
 In that role she assisted grant recipients and worked with stakeholders to bridge the gap between transportation investments and climate change effects in their region.
 Ali also worked for the City of Eugene as an intern within the Transportation Options office to plan and implement community support around active transportation.